-Adventure to the roof of Africa on this six-day trek to the continent’s highest peak.
-Start with a short introduction to the unique culture of the region as you engage in a community service project, immerse in the tribal history of the Chagga people, and acclimate to prepare for your climb.
-Considered a non-technical climb, the route up Mount Kilimanjaro is highly challenging but can be conquered by anyone with good physical and mental fitness.
-You’ll hike along scenic trails each day and spend your nights sleeping in tents under the stars.
-After several days of climbing, wake up before dawn for your final ascent to the summit where you’ll stand above the clouds and look down on some of the finest views in Africa.
-The program comes to an end in Arusha where you’ll explore the local markets and enjoy a farewell feast with your hiking companions.
+Adventure to the “Roof of Africa” on this seven-day trek to Africa’s highest peak and the world’s tallest freestanding volcano.
+Start with an introduction to the unique culture of the region as you engage in community activities, learn tribal history, and acclimate to prepare for your expedition.
+Considered a non-technical climb, the route up Mt.
+Kilimanjaro is highly challenging but conquerable by anyone with good physical and mental fitness.
+Hike along scenic trails each day and spend your nights sleeping in tents under the stars.
+After several days of climbing, wake before dawn for your final ascent to the summit where you’ll stand above the clouds and look down on some of the finest views in Africa.
+End in Arusha where you’ll explore the local markets and enjoy a farewell feast with your hiking companions.

 No-Stress Travel Guarantee!